vg-json-data/sm-json-data/strats.md

 - _comeInNormally_: This indicates that Samus must come into the room through the specified door, with no other particular requirements.
 - _comeInRunning_: This indicates that Samus must run into the room, with speed in a certain range.
 - _comeInJumping_: This indicates that Samus must run and jump just before hitting the transition, with speed in a certain range.
+- _comeInSpaceJumping_: This indicates that Samus must Space Jump through the bottom of the doorway.
 - _comeInShinecharging_: This indicates that Samus must run into the room with enough space to complete a shinecharge.
 - _comeInShinecharged_: This indicates that Samus must enter the room with a shinecharge with a certain amount of frames remaining.
 - _comeInShinechargedJumping_: This indicates that Samus must jump into the the room with a shinecharge with a certain amount of frames remaining.